mford008/cheatsheets/README.md

 great when printed.
 Consider printing to hang up near your computer as you code or learn a new programming language!

+### Modern HTML/CSS (2020)

+It is the latest cheat-sheet for HTML/CSS of 2020 which can be more helpful to others and it is also more UI interactive this time.Hope it would help you all.
+It is also known as Perioidc Table of HTML/CSS:[https://www.calcresult.com/reference/development/HTML5-periodic-table.html] Happy Coding!!!

 ### Modern HTML/CSS (2019)